The Shift Operator Calculus for Stationary Time Series Analysis: Conclusion

-\begin{acknowledgement} We would like to thank Prof. Nithin Nagaraj for ongoing support, and asking about invertibility, and Prof. E.K.
-Narayanan for a simpler proof of $f(T) = T_f$; Dr. Ajay Shenoy and Dr. Srikanth Pai for interesting discussions. \end{acknowledgement}
+\begin{acknowledgement} We would like to thank Prof. Nithin Nagaraj for ongoing support, and asking about invertibility; Prof. E.K.
+Narayanan, Dr. Ajay Shenoy and Dr. Srikanth Pai for helpful and interesting discussions. \end{acknowledgement}